Are the protein supplements you take post workout even worth your money? More importantly, are they helping you build muscle? Let’s take a look.

 There has always been what’s considered a “window” for protein intake post workout to optimize results.
 The optimal window was considered to be 45 minutes to 1 hour post workout.
 Research has since shown this is not necessarily true.
 Research reported taking a protein supplement 3 hours versus 1 hour post workout showed no difference.
 As long as you’re getting some of your daily protein in during pre and post workout you’ll be good.
 In addition, it would be beneficial to take it a minimum of 25-30 grams of protein with each meal.
 Some people may need to add in an additional small meal in order to meet their daily protein requirement.

 This article, along with suggested research, is favorable towards protein supplementation in order to optimize protein synthesis and promote gains in muscle mass.
-With any increase of protein comes an intake of water to prevent any possible long-term issues associated with the kidneys.
-Adequate protein is important, yes, but other keys include a training stimulus challenging enough for adaptation to occur and of course plenty of recovery between bouts of exercise and sleep are a must.
+With any increase of protein should come an intake of water to prevent any possible long-term issues associated with your kidneys.
+Adequate protein is important, yes, but other key components include adequate training stimulus, challenging enough for adaptation to take place, and of course plenty of healthy calories and ample recovery between bouts of exercise.
+Finally, muscle growth occurs away from the gym.
+Getting enough sleep is vital, so make sure you get plenty of it.
 Good luck.
 Stay Strong!